ernest-bruce/human-internet/humanity/humanity.md

 · being able to do that on your 4K television would be nothing short of amazing
 · this is possible with *your* data at your fingertips

-your personal_information is more important than any corporation’s business_model
+your personal information is more important than any corporation’s [business_model][business_model]
 · you let companies access *your* data so that they can serve *you*
 · if you do not like how a company does business or do not like its service, you do not need to [*move*][data·transfer·project] your data to another company
 · you just need to give another company permission to access *your* data, the same data the other company lost its permission to access by failing *you*, or by not meeting your needs

 when you stop liking an airline, you fly with another one
-· there will not be another copy of you continuing to fly that undesirable airline
+· there is not another copy of you continuing to fly that undesirable airline

-> in the human·internet, your data is the center of the universe, all things and entities revolve around it
+> in the human_internet, your data is the center of the universe, all things and entities revolve around it

 &nbsp;